 “That’s my girl,” Father smiled.
 “You know, I got to see your report card this morning.”

 I raised an eyebrow.
 “But the school board isn’t giving those out until next week.”

 Mother smiled and rolled up her gray sleeves.
 “I still remember when school was a happy place.
-You could choose what you want and you could enjoy making friends, having fun…”
+You could enjoy making friends, have fun, and…”

 He placed his cup next to the sink and glanced into the recycling bin.
 A scowl formed on his face and he took a tablet from his black jacket, typing on the high tech screen filled with many features where he could automatically report a radical.
 The year read 2519.